VinutnaNandyala/Firstproject/README.md

 # Firstproject
-This is my forst repository in github for practice
+This is my first repository in github for practice